smurf667/pipeline-consigliere/README.md

 images used by jobs.
 For the pipeline the container sizes are summed up; this is a hypothetical value which does not take caching effects into account.

-Obviously, shorter pipelines and job, and smaller container images are desirable.
+Obviously, shorter pipelines and jobs, and smaller container images are desirable.

 ## Suppressing rule findings